scorelab/GSoC/GSoC-2018/Nirmal_Saraswat-Bassa.md

 Probably could be found on keyword search `Nirmal Bassa`

 ### Work Summary
+Implementing Download feature was really exciting because it have many edge cases that you have to think for and have to make a solution for all the cases.
+So here are my things that I have implemented so far :
+* Download feature for single/multiple files where the files are compressed in a single file. [#464](https://github.com/scorelab/Bassa/pull/464), [#465](https://github.com/scorelab/Bassa/pull/465), [#472](https://github.com/scorelab/Bassa/pull/472)
+* Files could be shared with a single link and link could be generated from front end it self.
+Whenever someone create a sharing link, it will compress those files in a single zip file and save it to tmp folder and when user hit that link, file will be sent. [#479](https://github.com/scorelab/Bassa/pull/479)
+* Created a grid view of downloaded files on front end side for better look [#463](https://github.com/scorelab/Bassa/pull/463)
+* Separated declaration of endpoints and it's logic, basically mappings are declared in a single module where logical parts are in different modules. [#475](https://github.com/scorelab/Bassa/pull/475)

+After this work, Bassa is full with it's basic purpose which means now user can download the files which he/she put in queue to download.
+I have got many new skills like debugging, code styles, compression and much more.

 ### What Covered
+1. Download feature
+2. Sharing feature
+3. Refactoring codebase
+4. UI changes

 ### What left
 * Update Bassa documentation